fybrik/fybrik/site/docs/reference/crds.md

         <td><b>secretRef</b></td>
         <td>string</td>
         <td>
           SecretRef points to the secret that holds credentials for each system the user has been authenticated with.
-The secret is deployed in M4dApplication namespace.<br/>
+The secret is deployed in FybrikApplication namespace.<br/>
         </td>
         <td>false</td>
       </tr><tr>